forbesus/near-amm-smart-contract/README.md

 ```
 export $ID = <your root account ID>

-# compile code and build wasm file in "res" folder
+# compile code and build wasm file into "res" folder
 ./build.sh

 # create account "contract_account.$ID" and deploy smart-contract to this account